missing-semester-cn/missing-semester-cn.github.io/editors.md

 # Basics

+## Inserting text

+From normal mode, press `i` to enter insert mode.
+Now, Vim behaves like any other text editor, until you press `<ESC>` to return to normal mode.
+This, along with the basics explained above, are all you need to start editing files using Vim (though not particularly efficiently, if you're spending all your time editing from insert mode).

 ## Buffers, tabs, and windows

 Vim maintains a set of open files, called "buffers".
 A Vim session has a number